SignPath/website/docs/product/editions-explained.md

 * Use deep signing: Sign an installer *and* the files it contains
 * Package your artifacts into a ZIP archive: Sign all artifacts that result from a single build job in one step
-* Use multiple artifact configurations within one project (not available for *Starter* subscriptions)
+* Use multiple artifact configurations within one project (not available for *Code Signing Starter*)

 ### Users

-*Starter* and *Basic* subscriptions are priced based on the number of active user accounts.
+*Code Signing Starter* and *Code Signing Basic* are priced based on the number of active user accounts.
 Choose the number of users you need when you buy your subscription, or upgrade later.
 If you need more than *max. users*, you need to upgrade to another subscription type.

 User accounts are required for all interactions with the SignPath user interface, including